tnwei/exposure-to-code/source/07_numerical_methods.rst

 ..
 Basically anytime we want computer to do math quickly, there are some numerical methods involved.
 In fact, we have been using them in our past exercises!
 List the methods used in the past classes so they can be Googled.

 Numerical methods help a lot whenever we want to calculate something quickly and can accept a tolerable amount of error.
 Most popular programming languages use numerical methods to achieve certain calculations and models.
 In fact, Python's libraries such as NumPy and matplotlib uses them too!
-We will be learning a new library called SciPy that also uses numerical methods.
+In a bit, we will be learning a new library called SciPy that also uses numerical methods.

 Exercise: Solving roots using Newton-Raphson's method